godotengine/godot-docs/contributing/ways_to_contribute.rst

 -  The whole community will benefit from your work, and other contributors will behave the same way, contributing code that will be beneficial to you.
-At the time of this writing, more than 1000 developers have contributed code changes to the engine!
+At the time of this writing, over 2,000 developers have contributed code changes to the engine!

 To ensure good collaboration and overall quality, the Godot developers